Spain cracks king's 500-year-old code

 Details outlined in the letters range from instructions on troop deployments to admonishing the commander for not consulting the king before launching diplomatic initiatives.

-In the early 16th century, it would have taken 15 days for the letters to get between the monarch's residencies to south-eastern Italy where the commander was based.
+In the early 16th Century, it would have taken 15 days for the letters to get between the monarch's residences to south-eastern Italy where the commander was based.